regenwatchdog/regenwatchdog.github.io/_estates/newham/customhouse.md

 <img src="/images/peach.png" class="img-fluid rounded img-thumbnail">

 There is a detailed chapter written about the PEACH group's involvement in the regeneration included in a book [published](https://www.uclpress.co.uk/products/125696) under the title: 'Community-led regeneration, a toolkit for residents and planners'

+Newham Council's dedicated website for the Custom House scheme [(https://www.customhousee16.com)](https://www.customhousee16.com) has not been updated since December 2020 when it said that the drawing up of a Landlord Offer and ballot were imminent.